arielsalminen/vue-design-system/README.md

 ## Roadmap

-- [ ] Implement a top level utility nav and structure for prototyping.
+- [ ] Better error handling and console logging.
 - [ ] Make it possible to build as static HTML files to use with S3/GitHub hosting (use f.ex. [https://nuxtjs.org](https://nuxtjs.org)).
 - [ ] Create a tutorial on why and what you can/should do with the tool.
-- [ ] Implement some of the known best practices.
-- [ ] Create better custom templates for styleguide.
-- [ ] Better error handling and console logging.
-- [ ] Cleanup NPM dependencies.
 - [ ] Remove Vue components from `/tokens/` and make styleguide specific.
 - [ ] Separate documentation from the readme on GitHub and split onto multiple pages.
 - [ ] Add a few more default elements (like button f.ex.) with sensible default `props` for type, style, etc. for prototyping.